InformaticsMatters/squonk/openshift/templates/README.md

 #### Keycloak Users

 Once running you will need to add roles and user to the Keycloak realm to allow you to test the Squonk notebook application.

+>   The keycloak admin login credentials are stored as
+    `keycloak-secrets` secrets in the Squonk Infrastructure project.

 For instance:

--   Create the `standard-user` role
--   Add `standard-user`to the default roles
+-   In `Configure -> Roles` of the `Squonk` _realm_, create a `standard-user` role and then add it to the list of _Default Roles_
--   Create sample users e.g. `user1` and assign passwords.
+-   In `Manage -> Users` create sample users e.g. `user1` and assign a
+    password in the `Credentials` tab and make sure the password is _not_ `Temporary`.

 #### Keycloak TLS certificate